Pre-trained Language Models in Biomedical Domain: A Systematic Survey: Introduction

 \section{Introduction}

-As the principal method of communication, humans usually record information and knowledge in a format of \textit{token} sequences, resulting in languages such as natural language, constructed language, and programming language.
-For biomedical information and knowledge, tokens in sequences could be of various types, including words, disease codes, amino acids, and DNA.
+As the principal method of communication, humans usually record information and knowledge in a format of \textit{token} sequences, e.g., natural languages, time series, constructed knowledge base, etc. For biomedical information and knowledge, tokens in sequences could be of various types, including words, disease codes, amino acids, and DNAs.
 Tremendous biomedical information and knowledge in nature and human history are implicitly encapsulated in these natural token sequences in nature (\textit{a.k.a.}, data).

-Based on the \textit{abstraction degree of biomedical knowledge}, we list some of these data as a pyramid in Fig. \ref{fig:pyramid}.
-The data in the top-level means it is high-level information that explicitly conveys the biomedical knowledge, which is usually small-scaled -- see biomedical knowledge bases and EHR data (maybe in multi-modality).
-At the low level, data, such as protein and DNA sequences, may not directly convey the biomedical knowledge, \textit{e.g.}, one can hardly know how a short sequence really means for humans, which needs more effort for abstraction.
-Fortunately, data at low-level are usually tremendous.
-In the current stage, existing work paid more attention to data in the top and medium-level, which are relatively small but easily understood by humans.
-We argue that biomedical knowledge in various scales should be paid attention to.
-To capture and mine the biomedical information and knowledge from various data scales, there is recently growing attention in the biomedical NLP community to adopt pre-trained language models (PLMs); since PLMs could leverage these plain token sequences without human annotations (sometimes called `self-supervision').
+{ There exist many data that involve biomedical information with different abstraction degrees of biomedical knowledge.
+However, there is a trade-off between the high abstraction degree and its scale.
+For data that explicitly conveys biomedical knowledge (i.e. at a high abstraction degree), it is usually small-scaled, see biomedical knowledge bases and EHR data (maybe in multi-modality).
+One example of data that may not directly convey biomedical knowledge could be protein and DNA sequences, since one can hardly know what a short protein or DNA sequence really means for humans and it needs more effort for abstraction.
+Fortunately, these data are usually tremendous.
+In the current stage, existing work pays more attention to data at a high abstraction level (biomedical knowledge-intensive data, e.g., EHR, biomedical knowledge bases, and biomedical encyclopedia); however, it is usually relatively small-scale.
+We argue that biomedical knowledge on various abstraction degrees should be paid attention to.
+To capture and mine the biomedical information and knowledge from various abstraction degrees, there is recently growing attention in the biomedical natural language processing (NLP) community to adopt pre-trained language models (PLMs); since PLMs could leverage these massive sequences without biomedical knowledge abstraction and human annotations, including but not limited to plain biomedical text, biomedical images, general text, protein sequences, and DNA sequences. }